JosephHo7/chat-test/README.md

 - The chat must provide users with two additional communication features: sending imagesand location data.
 - Data gets stored online and offline.

-This application utilizes technologies like Expo, React Native, Android Stuidos Emulator, Node.js
+This application utilizes technologies like Expo, React Native, Android Stuidos Emulator, Node.js, Google FireBase

+To use this application, use the Expo app in iOS or use an Android emmulator.
+Since this application was built with Node.js use npx in the terminal to start.
+If using an android emmulator, navigate to the root folder of the project and use npx expo start --android to launch the project.
+Otherwise, just use npx expo start.
+The android emmulator used to test this app was Android Studios.